yangyu59421/flink/docs/deployment/advanced/platform.md

 Then, create a jar which includes your `FailureListener`, `FailureListenerFactory`, `META-INF/services/` and all the external dependencies.
 Make a directory in `plugins/` of your Flink distribution with an arbitrary name, e.g. "failure-listener", and put the jar into this directory.
 See [Flink Plugin]({% link deployment/filesystems/plugins.md %}) for more details.

+As a plugin will be loaded in different classloader, log4j is not able to initialized correctly in your plugin.
+In this case, you should add the config below in `flink-conf.yaml`:
+- `plugin.classloader.parent-first-patterns.additional: org.slf4j`